 It turns out that many here think too briefly, here are based on the already existing, feasible, instead of own, to develop completely new ideas - on this elementary mistake has Tom Diesbrock already in his contribution Where please go to the dream job pointed.

 It is important to ask first about one's own abilities - and what one likes to do, which often correlates.
 In a second step, one should then look for ways to use these abilities profitably - and then convert them into face value.

 Orientation to others can help - but does not have to

 It can be helpful to orient oneself towards others - but this constant exchange may only confuse you.
 It is important to take a middle ground here and not to be irritated.

-The career adviser can sometimes become a career guidance café with its own cookie bakery - or from the SAP consultant in Bonbonverkäufer.
+The career counselor can sometimes become a career guidance café with its own cookie bakery - or the SAP consultant in Bonbonverkäufer.
 But such apparent breaks are probably ideas that one comes to with growing experience.